TonioGela/blog/content/just.en.md

 - It integrates with `fzf` to [choose](https://github.com/casey/just#conditional-expressions) argument-less recipes interactively
 - Recipes can depend on other recipes, like `tests` on `build` as in the [first example](#just-to-the-rescue)
 - It can generate its own shell completion scripts using `just --completions <shell_name>`
-- It can be used as [an interpreter](https://github.com/casey/just#just-scripts), turning `justfile`s in runnable just script simply prepending `#!/usr/bin/env just --justfile`.
-This can be handy if you maybe want to use it with `crontab`.
+- It can be used as [an interpreter](https://github.com/casey/just#just-scripts), turning `justfile`s in runnable just script simply prepending `#!/usr/bin/env just --justfile` (This can be handy if you maybe want to use it with `crontab`)

 and **HIPSTER ALERT**:
 - It has its own [Github Action](https://github.com/extractions/setup-just)
-- [Syntax Highlight](https://github.com/casey/just#editor-support) for Vim, Emacs and Visual Studio Code is already available (I'll try to port it to a `sublime-syntax` to use it in this page with the [syntax highlighting](https://www.getzola.org/documentation/content/syntax-highlighting/) system of Zola)
+- [Syntax Highlight](https://github.com/casey/just#editor-support) for Vim, Emacs and Visual Studio Code is already available
+    - (I'll try to port it to a `sublime-syntax` to use it in this page with the [syntax highlighting](https://www.getzola.org/documentation/content/syntax-highlighting/) system of Zola)
+    - `[EDIT]` I ported it!
+You can see it [here](https://github.com/casey/just#sublime-text)

 Creating practical recipes, installing the prebuilt binaries, and the command-line completion scripts can probably convince people to use it.
 If not, try documenting your software, using examples in the `justfile` that's sitting in the home of the repo, or try harder using